Ms. Bissada is a Certified Specialist in Family Law (ACFLS) and a fellow

 law and administration of justice.

-Ms. Bissada serves on the Board of Directors of the Legal Aid Society of
+Ms. Bissada served on the Board of Directors of the Legal Aid Society of

-San Mateo County as well as the Chair of the Board’s Development
+San Mateo County and chaired the Board’s Development Committee from

 to strengthen the relationship between the San Mateo County Bar Association